MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

     * ``NSGA2``: a multi-objective genetic algorithm
     * ``minimize``: pymoo's driver for optimization

-Step 2: Initialize the APSIM Model Runner
+Step 2: Initialize the APSIM model runner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You create a runner tied to a specific `.apsimx` model file.
 This runner manages simulation and parameter editing.